ramneetk/UQ_CP_LLMs/README.md

 ```
 The generations will be saved in the GENERATION_FOLDER/$model_dataset_seed$/$seed$.pkl.

-You can also download the generations from both models on both datasets from here: $path$.
+%You can also download the generations from both models on both datasets from here: $path$.

 ## Run UQ Experiments
 ### Step 1: Compute scores required for UQ and GT evaluation on the generated responses